teeratornk/ag2_agent_stock_plot/README.md

-## Evolution Teaser (Progressive Plot Versions)
+## Evolution Teaser (Stock Example Progressive Plot Versions)

-These five images illustrate the iterative evolution of the YTD stock plot as the agent system incorporated critic and user feedback.
-Each later version reflects added features (e.g., moving averages, volume, annotations, clarity refinements).
+These images show one concrete domain (YTD stock performance) used to demonstrate the multi‑agent evolutionary loop (writer → executor → critic → user feedback → refinement).
+The same loop can evolve any plotting or data‑mining pipeline.

 | Version | Preview |
 |---------|---------|